Your Dog's Tooth Extraction

 Why a Tooth Extraction is Necessary

-Veterinarians will typically recommend removing a dog's tooth if one or multiple teeth have sustained irreparable damage.
+Veterinarians will typically recommend removing a dog's teeth if they have sustained irreparable damage.
 This will help prevent infection from developing and pain from setting in due to the dead tooth.
 Dogs often need tooth extractions so they can live pain-free and enjoy a high quality of life with ideal oral health.

 Your Dog's Tooth Extraction Procedure